Printed from the CVG Public Web Site...

-Airman's Information Manual (AIM) - A publication containing basic flight information and air traffic control procedures, designed primarily as a pilot's information and instructional manual for use in the National Airspace System.
+Airman's Information Manual (AIM) - A publication containing basic flight information and ATC procedures, designed primarily as a pilot's information and instructional manual for use in the National Airspace System.

 Airport Elevation - The highest point on an airport's usable runways, expressed in feet above mean sea level (MSL).